BMS3008 : Integrated Biomedical Sciences

 Assessment Rationale And Relationship

-Examination tests ability to recall and integrate information, as well as to critique scientific literature.
+Examination tests the ability of an individual student to recall and integrate information under time constraints, as well as to critique scientific literature.